thorek/gama/libs/doc/domain-configuration.md

 GAMA includes a default / example application that you can customize.

-This can be used by any GrapqhQL Client - restrictions in regards of accessing the API are out of concern of GAMA and should be handled on a custom level.
+This can be used by any GrapqhQL Client - restrictions in regards of accessing the API technical (e.g. API call limits, restriced client IPs) are out of concern of GAMA and should be handled on a custom level.

 For detailed documentation see: [GAMA Express Application](./gama-express.md)